 We arrived at the edge of town then, or the part of town where the street transitions from buildings to bush, and still no health or quarantine office in sight.
 We remembered them saying that the customs office was on the other side of town, where there were less buildings.
 This one, we figured, we couldn't miss.
 We found it straight away, picked up our passports, and asked for directions to the health and quarantine offices again.
 They assured us that if we kept walking the other way, that we'd find the green building.

 Devine and I dragged our tired bodies back over there, and did find a green building.
-The quarantice office wasn't on the street, but at the back of it.
+The quarantine office wasn't on the street, but at the back of it.
 The quarantine officer took a liking to us and we talked for a long while, but our bodies longed for a rest.
 We must have said goodbye 10 times before he agreed to let us go.
 He told us how to find the health office–hopefully this time, we wouldn't forget.
 We walked out, and about 5 minutes into our walk, we realized that we had contradicting information.
 "He said it's on the left and past a round-about," I said.
 "No, he said it's on the right close to the customs office."
 Devine said.
 I felt my skin getting warmer, I couldn't BELIEVE we'd forgotten again!
 Dead on our feet, Devine volunteered to return to ask the chatty man about the health office again.

 On the way out, we stopped by the Digicel booth to get some data.
 I would have preferred we'd go tomorrow, but Devine insisted on it.
 We took some amazing shots while becalmed on the ocean during our passage, and Devine wanted to put them online.
-We'd heard internet in Fiji was cheap, but we didn't expect to get 25G for 25$, this equates to 15$ cad.
-In Tonga, all we could get was 5G for 25$ (Tongan dollars).
+We'd heard the internet in Fiji was cheap, but we didn't expect to get 25G for 25$, this equates to 15$ cad.
+In tonga, all we could get was 5G for 25$ (Tongan dollars).
 We couldn't believe it.
-The Digicel employees welcomed us to Savusavu, all the while staring at Devine's lip piercings like they weren't of this earth.
+The Digicel employees welcomed us to Savusavu, all the while staring at Devine's lip piercings, like they weren't of this earth.
 We had a chat, and told them we came on a yacht, and right then all the employees turned to us.
 "Did you hear about the boat with the bullets?
 Do you know what happened?"
 The boat with the ammunition was the talk of the town.
 They asked us about it and we told them what we knew, amused by how fast news traveled here.
 We left the stall, data in hand, brains melting, but walked past the market–we'd made enough stops for today.
 Arriving back on the boat, we made some dinner, I can't remember what we ate because seconds after eating it we passed out.

 We're here, and we can sleep for more than 3 hours at a time—oh how grand a feeling!

-Watch this video of our time in Savusavu.
+See this video of our time in Savusavu.